seananderson/metafolio/inst/ms/ms.md

 Furthermore, 44% of salmon habitat in the western US (in the lower 48 states) has been lost to dams and other freshwater blockages [@mcclure2008a].
 Changes to habitat, combined with increasing climate variability, has led to disturbance regimes that differ substantially in the frequency, magnitude, and duration from historical patterns, and threaten the resilience of salmon populations [@waples2009].
 Many remaining populations rely on hatcheries for long-term population viability --- creating substantial evolutionary risks such as outbreeding depression, genetic homogenization, reduced effective population size, and domestication of fish (adaption to artificial environments and reduced fitness in wild environments) [@mcclure2008b].
-Reduction of long-term reliance on hatcheries, accompanied by habitat restoration through, for example, restoring connectivity of floodplains and stream flow regimes, remains a critical component of long-term salmon sustainability in the Pacific Northwest, particularly given predicted patterns of climate change [@beechie2013].
+Reduction of long-term reliance on hatcheries, accompanied by habitat restoration through, for example, restoring connectivity of floodplains and stream flow regimes, remains a critical component of long-term salmon sustainability in the Pacific Northwest --- particularly given predicted patterns of climate change [@beechie2013].

 Our model complements other simulation-based salmon-habitat prioritization models.
 While these other models tend to focus on detailed assessment of individual fish stocks, our model is the first to consider the role of response diversity in buffering risk for metapopulations as a whole.